cnmars/Horus/README.md

-# MQRAT
+# Horus
-MQRAT is a remote administration tool that uses a cloud MQTT broker to send and receive commands
+Horus is a remote administration tool that uses a cloud MQTT broker to send and receive commands